There’s a secret to life

 The brain-heart coherence was something I heard Joe Dispenza say in a wonderful interview on Youtube (watch later if you want.)
 It was something I felt during my major spiritual breakthrough in 2012, but didn’t know you could formulate it into words like that.

-Since I had one Youtube thought, it set the stage for another.
+Since I had one, quick Youtube thought during meditation, it set the stage for another.
 I had a flashback to another Youtube I listened to yesterday.
 Something that Jeffrey Mishlove from the New Thinking Allowed said on one of his recent InPresence monologues.
 He exclaimed, “Okay, time to go into higher consciousness mode!”
 Starting at 5:55:

 Haha, that’s the first time I watched it.
 Man, it’s good to see him age.
 I thought he was cute back in the day…